MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/http-request-plugin.md

 | *Content* | string |  | The body content to send with the request.
 The content is encoded in `UTF-8` and the media type for the `Content-Type` attribute is `application/json`. |

 > [!NOTE]
-> The functions expect the arguments to be provided in a specific order, as presented in [Syntax](#syntax).
-While many of the arguments are optional, in many cases you'll still need to provide them.
+> The function arguments must be provided in the order presented in [Syntax](#syntax).
+While many of the arguments are optional, you may need to provide them in order to pass arguments later in the order.
 >
 > For instance, when using `http_request_post`, if you want to include *Content*, you must also provide *RequestHeaders* and *Options*.
-However, if you don't have any values to pass for these arguments, you can simply pass an empty dynamic property bag.
+If you don't have any values to pass for these arguments, pass an empty dynamic property bag.

 ## Authentication and authorization